ninech/redmine_cas/README.md

 ### Single Sign Out, Single Logout

-Session need to be stored in the database to make Single Sign Out work.
+The sessions have to be stored in the database to make Single Sign Out work.
 You can achieve this with a tiny plugin: [redmine_activerecord_session_store](https://github.com/pencil/redmine_activerecord_session_store)

 ## Copyright